Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 Although AI Engineers might use Python, Java, or C++, Python is the language that you're most likely to come across in the field.

-Also, Python is a fairly easy first language to learn, so even if you pick up the others later on, you can start here and get moving and then come back to more languages when needed.
+Also, Python is an excellent first programming language to learn, so even if you pick up the others later on, you can start here and get moving and then come back to more languages when needed.

-Learn machine learning fundamentals, including algorithms and models, as well as gain a fundamental understanding of specific subfields of AI, such as natural language processing, computer vision, and robotics.
+Learn machine learning fundamentals, including data preprocessing, various algorithms and models, as well as gain a fundamental understanding of specific subfields of AI, such as natural language processing, computer vision, and robotics.

 You’ll also need to learn a programming language such as Python (Python is particularly popular in the AI community due to its simplicity and extensive libraries, including those for machine learning and data science).